 In my previous post I said that the emissions fallacy – the fixation on greenhouse gas (GHG) emissions rather than their concentrations – has been used to marginalize geoengineering.
 In this post I clarify the effects of these gases on the environment.
 This will allow me to address the fallacy in more depth in my next post.

-The significance of GHGs lies in the fact that they underpin each of the three environmental emergencies that have been spawned by the ecological crisis.
-Excess GHG concentrations are responsible not only for the atmospheric warming that results in climate change, but also for the ravages of ocean acidification and ocean warming.
-Although the crisis itself extends to problems such as pollution, eutrophication, toxification, and habitat destruction, the three emergencies pose the most immediate threats to life on earth.
+The significance of GHGs lies in the fact that they underpin each of the environmental emergencies that have been spawned by the ecological crisis.
+Excess GHG concentrations are responsible not only for the atmospheric warming that results in climate change, but also for the ravages of ocean warming, acidification, and deoxygenation.
+Although the crisis itself extends to problems such as pollution, toxification, and habitat destruction, these emergencies pose the most immediate threats to life on earth.
 They must therefore be tackled with the greatest urgency.

 What is needed for non-scientists to properly understand GHGs is a simple physical model that provides a clear picture of their main effects.
 I have not found this in any of the mainstream publications I have consulted.
 For example, the IPCC’s latest assessment report contains over 5,000 pages, but not a single one depicts the required model.
 This void leaves the reader without a conceptual framework for interpreting the mountains of data collected by IPCC scientists, largely nullifying their research for policy and strategic purposes.
 The following is my proposed model, which I believe reflects current scientific understanding: